 In addition to serving on the Board of Sun Partners International, Frank serves on the board of the Boys & Girls Clubs of Greater Kansas City and is former President of the Overland Park, Kansas Rotary Club.
 Frank received a B.A. from Assumption College and a J.D. from Washburn University School of Law.

 Kara is a practicing Doctor of Veterinary Medicine in Fort Collins, Colorado.
 For 23 years she has treated large and small animals and now focuses her efforts on orthopedic and neurologic conditions in dogs and mentoring other DVMs and support staff in her three veterinary practices.

 Kara has re-directed some of her energy to a newfound purpose, namely facilitating educational opportunities for children in developing countries.
-In order to gain a foundation of knowledge in her quest to serve underprivileged children, she recently obtained a Master’s Degree in Nonprofit Management from Regis University in 2013.
+In order to gain a foundation of knowledge in her quest to serve underprivileged children, she obtained a Master’s Degree in Nonprofit Management from Regis University in 2013.

 In addition to serving as a board member of Sun Partners International, Kara also serves on the board of the Veterinary Management Institute and is supporting a social enterprise project (an organic farm) in Pisac, Peru.

-Keith is Associate Vice President of Strategy & Sales Integration, Sub-Saharan Africa at Black & Veatch.
-He is responsible for business development for the Company in Sub-Saharan Africa which includes engineering, procurement, and construction (EPC) sales.
-He also serves on the U.S.-Africa Business Centre’s Infrastructure, Energy Solutions & Mining Committee.
-He earned MBA and Bachelor of Administration degrees from the University of Missouri-Kansas City and has also completed Emory’s Goizueta Business School Executive Leadership Program.
+Keith is Associate Vice President, Client Account Manager at Black & Veatch.
+He is responsible for multiple client relationships and business development for the Company’s Power Business, which includes consulting, engineering, procurement, and construction (EPC), asset management sales across renewable energy, distributed energy, transmission, and conventional generation projects.
+Keith earned MBA and Bachelor of Administration degrees from the University of Missouri-Kansas City and he completed Emory’s Goizueta Business School Executive Leadership Program among others.